 Unfair competition involves deceptive business practices and product misrepresentation that cause economic hardship.
 Despite federal laws protecting against unfair competition, it remains a common issue in antitrust disputes.

 Practices that may fall under unfair competition laws include:

 - Trademark infringement

 - Using similar packaging or a similar name to confuse customers into thinking they are buying a different product

 - Badmouthing the quality of the competitor’s product

 Bait and Switch

-While most commonly seen in the retail sales industry, bait-and-switch tactics also can be found in the following instances:
+While commonly associated with the retail sales industry, bait-and-switch tactics can also be found in other instances, such as:

-- Employers who advertise a job opening that gives a misleading impression of duties, working conditions, or compensation
+- Employers who deceive job seekers by advertising job openings with a misleading impression of duties, working conditions, or compensation.

-- Hotels that advertise a lower rate and tacking on hidden fees upon check-in
+- Hotels that advertise lower rates but add hidden fees when you check in.

-- Contractors that add on extra fees above the service estimate
+- Contractors who add on extra fees on top of their service estimate.

 A jury in Polk County, Florida, returned a $1.1 billion verdict last month in a…